efeozyurek/efeozyurek/README.md

 Web Developer and Graphic Designer
 ----------------------------------

-* 🌍  I'm based in Istanbul
+* 🌍  I'm based in Istanbu
 * 🖥️  See my portfolio at [efeozyurek.art](http://efeozyurek.art)
 * ✉️  You can contact me at [efeozyurekk@gmail.com](mailto:efeozyurekk@gmail.com)
 * 🚀  I'm currently working on Javascript